 If you wish to apply for a Lawful Development Certificate (LDC), you must submit the correct application form, supporting documentation and relevant fee to your local authority.

 How much is the Lawful Development Certificate fee?

 The Lawful Development Certificate fee depends upon the type of application being made.
 Different application forms are needed for each type of certificate and the cost will vary accordingly.
-For example:

 Our Experience In Certificates Of Lawfulness And The Certificate Of Lawful Use

 We are experienced in a wide variety of immunity and certification cases and can advise on many aspects of the certificate of lawfulness.
 We realise that every case is unique, and we always aim to find the most beneficial route for a client.
-In some instances we even create development opportunities that did not previously exist – we welcome the chance to help you and work on a resolution through a lawful development notice.
+In some instances we even create development opportunities that did not previously exist – we welcome the chance to help you and work on a resolution through a lawful development certificate.